 Druze Tourist Attractions in Israel

-The Druze villages of Isfyia and Daliyat el-Carmel, in the Carmel, are known for their local markets and restaurants.
+The Druze villages of Isfyia and Daliyat el-Carmel in the Carmel mountains, are known for their markets and restaurants.
 Especially on the weekends they get crowded with Israeli shoppers and diners.
-Kfar Yasif in the Galilee, which is mostly Druze, is also known for its shopping centers.
+The mostly Druze village of Kfar Yasif, in the Galilee, is also known for its shopping centers.
 Several Druze families offer home cooked meals for groups, as well bed and breakfast rentals in their villages.
 They are very welcoming and happy to explain threir unique history and religion.
 The holiest Druze site in Israel is Nebi Shu’ayb, in the lower Galilee.
-The site is a major Druze gathering site, and especially during their annual festivals, in late April.
+The site is a major Druze gathering place, especially during their annual festivals, in late April.
 Other significant Druze sacred sites are the tomb of prophet Sabalan in the Galilee, the tomb of Nabi al-Khadr near Caesarea-Philippi, and the tomb of Al-Ya’afuri in the Golan Heights.

-A visit a Druze Village can be combined with a day tour in the north.
+A visit to a Druze Village can be combined with a day tour in the north.

 Email or contact us to inquire more about a private tour to the North: